mattcroat/catch-of-the-day/notes.md

 export default App;
 ```

-# Passing Dynamic Data With props
+# Passing Dynamic Data with props

 Props:
 + Way to get data into a component